hyperledger/fabric/examples/e2e_cli/end-to-end.rst

       ./network_setup.sh down

 -  If you see docker errors, first check your version (should be 1.12 or above), and then try restarting your docker process.
+Problems with Docker are oftentimes not immediately recognizable.
+For example, you may see errors resulting from an inability to access crypto material mounted within a container.

 -  If they persist remove your images and start from scratch: